 Ease of Removal and Storage

 This model has a two-bike capacity and a weight limit of 70lbs or 35 lbs per bike.
-It holds bikes in the same manner as all other trunk mount racks we tested, on two horizontal arms.
+It holds bikes in the same manner as all other trunk-mount racks we tested, on two horizontal arms.
 Three plastic straps are used to clamp the bike at the top tube and seat tube.
 This design is ideal for carrying bikes with traditional front triangle shapes and horizontal top tubes.
-Saris warns against off-road use, as nearly all rack manufacturers do, but goes a step further, stating the rack is not designed for speeds over 65mph.
-We tested it at 75mph on the highway with no issues, but we must recommend that you follow the manufacturer's instructions.
-The support arms on the Bones 2 are adjustable and will fit a wide range of vehicles.
+If you have a bike with an abnormally shaped frame, Saris recommends the use of the Bike Beam which holds the bike from the handlebar to the seatpost and creates a straight tube to better fit the rack.

 Ease of Assembly

 This bike rack has no security features and leaves both your bikes and the rack vulnerable to theft.
 This lack of security features is similar to most other trunk-mount racks on the market.

 The Bones 2 is made entirely of plastic.
 During testing, two of the plastic screws that hold the support arms in position stripped, making them useless.
 This is a complaint cited in several customer reviews on other online sites.
-While the majority of the reviews for this contender are positive, it seems that screw failure is a reoccurring issue, and one to be aware of if you purchase this rack.
+While the majority of the reviews for this contender are positive, it seems that screw failure is a recurring issue, and one to be aware of if you purchase this rack.
 We had no other durability issues while testing the Bones 2.